AleksandrosD/Autobahn/README.md

 3. **Advanced Filtering Options:**
    - Enhance filtering options for a more refined search experience.
-   - Include filters based on additional parameters such as mileage, year, and specific features.
+   - Include filters based on additional parameters.

 4. **Multi-Image Display with Zoom:**
-   - Enable the display of multiple images for each car.
+   - Add more images for cars.
    - Implement a zoom feature when hovering over images to provide a closer look.

 5. **Customizable Service Page:**
-   - If applicable, customize the service page to include information about a real service center.
+   - If our dealership has a real personal service center, customize the service page to include information about us.
    - Provide details such as service offerings, contact information, and operating hours.

 6. **Forgot Password Option:**